scalameta/scalafmt/docs/configuration.md

 ---
 // if blank lines are present, keep only one
 // one-line formatting depends on newlines.source:
-// yes for fold; no for unfold; otherwise, only if there was no break something.map { x =>
+// if no blank for fold; no for unfold; otherwise, only if there was no break something.map { x =>